Eder (footballer, born 1987): Braga

 Eder signed with S.C.
 Braga in summer 2012, for four years.
-He made his official debut for his new team on 2 September in a 0–2 defeat at F.C.
-Paços de Ferreira but scored twice late into that month as the Minho Province side defeated Rio Ave F.C.
+He made his official debut for his new team on 2 September in a 2–0 defeat at F.C.
+Paços de Ferreira but scored twice later that month as the Minho Province side defeated Rio Ave F.C.
 4–1 at home, contributing one in a 4–4 home draw with S.C.
 Olhanense.

 On 30 November 2012, in the fifth round of the Taça de Portugal, Eder netted the winning goal as Braga defeated FC Porto 2–1, booking a place in the quarter-finals.
 On 6 January 2013, in a league match against Moreirense FC, he scored the game's only goal shortly after the restart.
 On 23 February he scored in each half of the local derby against Vitória de Guimarães in a 3–2 win at the Estádio Municipal de Braga, but missed the rest of the campaign after suffering a ligament tear in early March.

 In the domestic cup final on 31 May 2015, Eder opened the scoring against Sporting with a penalty after Cédric Soares had been sent off for fouling Djavan, but missed in the penalty shootout in an eventual loss following a 2–2 draw.

 Swansea City and Lille

 On 28 June 2015, Premier League club Swansea City agreed a fee of around £5 million to sign Eder on a three-year deal.
 He made his debut on 8 August, playing the final 11 minutes of a 2–2 draw at title holders Chelsea in place of Bafétimbi Gomis.

 Having not scored in 15 competitive games for the Swans – only four starts – Eder joined Lille OSC on loan for the remainder of the season.
 He made his French Ligue 1 debut on 3 February 2016 as a half-time replacement for Yassine Benzia in a 1–0 home win over Stade Malherbe Caen.
 He scored his first goal four days later, to open a 1–1 draw against Stade Rennais F.C. also at the Stade Pierre-Mauroy.

 Eder played the full 90 minutes in the final of the Coupe de la Ligue on 23 April 2016, which ended in a 2–1 loss against Paris Saint-Germain FC.
-On 24 May, after helping his team finish fifth and qualify to the UEFA Europa League, he signed a permanent four-year contract.
+On 24 May, after helping his team finish fifth and qualify for the UEFA Europa League, he signed a permanent four-year contract.

 On 2 March 2017, Eder scored the final goal (four minutes into injury time after 90 minutes of normal time had elapsed) in a 2–1 away defeat of Championnat de France Amateur side Bergerac Périgord FC in the round of 16.